delphix/virtualization-sdk/docs/index.md

 ## What Does a Delphix Plugin do?

 The Delphix Engine is an appliance that lets you quickly and cheaply make **virtual copies** of large datasets.
-The engine has built-in support for interfacing with certain types of datasets, such as Oracle and SQL Server.
+The engine has built-in support for interfacing with certain types of datasets, such as Oracle, SQL Server and ASE.

 When you develop a plugin, you enable end users to use your dataset type as if they were using a built-in dataset type, whether it’s MongoDB, Cassandra, or something else.
 Your plugin will extend the Delphix Engine’s capabilities by teaching it how to run essential virtual data operations on your datasets: